Nyanm/Saccharomyces-cerevisiae/README.md

 You can download a built version directly.
 Also, it can run independently as python code in your IDE.

-Special thanks to Achernar (with an unknown GitHub account).
+Special thanks to Achernar (with an unknown GitHub account XD).
 Amazing jobs were done by her, which helps me a lot in designing gen6.plot_summary.

 ## Features